 I mention this because dressing more like the locals will help you to look less like a tourist and so less like a target for pick-pockets.
 You may also find that the French may treat you more respectfully than if you are dressed in "American casual."

 Although there are still women who wear the famous high heels across the cobbled stone streets of Paris, this younger generation has decided to forgo the regular trips to the podiatrist that their mothers endured and wear more sensible shoes.
-Three years ago, I saw a sight I thought I'd never see: many French women wearing Birkenstocks and other comfortable, good-for-your-feet shoes!
+A few years ago, I saw a sight I thought I'd never see: many French women wearing Birkenstocks and other comfortable, good-for-your-feet shoes!